- How It Works

-Access to expert faculty and impressive alumni, cultural immersions in locations around the world, instruction in nine languages, and personal career guidance – these are opportunities that all Lauder alumni know to be invaluable.
+Access to expert faculty and impressive alumni, cultural immersions in locations around the world, instruction in ten languages, and personal career guidance – these are opportunities that all Lauder alumni know to be invaluable.
 Putting these experiences within reach of the most talented students by providing assistance with tuition, costs, and fees is one of the Lauder Institute’s highest priorities.
 You give to increase access and affordability for this elite group of students, and to enhance the Institute’s ability to attract the most qualified applicants.

 A faculty of dedicated professors and distinguished researchers is essential to attracting top students – students who seek personal advising and mentoring from teachers with a depth of knowledge and a breadth of connections.
 You give to attract faculty who teach across the fields of humanities and social science, who are fluent not only in other languages but also in the language of global business, who are motivated to develop original course content, and who are committed to the success of every Lauder student.

 While the alumni community is strong and growing, the Lauder community on campus is small and intimate.
 You give to ensure that it can remain small, because you know that the intimacy of the program is the reason that the bonds between alumni are so strong.